MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/tutorial/bing-entities-search-single-page-app.md

 ---
 title: "Tutorial: Bing Entity Search single-page web app"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Azure Services
 description: This tutorial shows how to use the Bing Entity Search API in a single-page Web application.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-entity-search
 ms.topic: tutorial
-ms.date: 03/05/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Tutorial: Single-page web app

 The Bing Entity Search API lets you search the Web for information about *entities* and *places.* You may request either kind of result, or both, in a given query.
 The definitions of places and entities are provided below.